check-spelling/check-spelling-docs/Feature:-Detect-non-text-files.md

 If a file has more *non-words* than dictionary *words*, it's a good candidate for exclusion.

+This is implemented in [v0.0.21](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21) as part of [[Autodetect noisy files|Feature: Autodetect noisy files]]

 ### Implementation

 1. Files would need to be scanned individually